komljen/dockerfile-examples/README.md

 Insted of building images on your machine you can get them from trusted image repository on public docker index: https://index.docker.io/u/komljen/

+If you skip build part with env.sh script, images will be automatically pulled from docker index.

 Image layers
 ======